-Heather Bryant is the Chief Scientific Officer at the Canadian Partnership Against Cancer.
+Heather Bryant is an Expert Advisor at the Canadian Partnership Against Cancer.
 She joined the Partnership in January 2008, and as Vice President, Cancer Control, she leads a portfolio of pan-Canadian cancer control programs throughout the cancer continuum, and has led in the development of cancer system performance reporting in Canada.
 Prior to this, she was Vice President, Population Health and Information at the Alberta Cancer Board for many years.

 Dr. Bryant has chaired many national cancer and research committees and currently chairs the Pan-Canadian Lung Cancer Network.
 She was the inaugural chair of the Institute of Cancer Research’s Advisory Board (Canadian Institutes for Health Research), the Canadian Breast Cancer Network, and the National Colorectal Cancer Screening Network.
 She currently serves as a Board Member for BioCanRx, a Canadian Network Centre of Excellence.